 Jane Goodall greets just about every audience in “chimpanzee” for a reason.
 She perhaps more than anyone on Earth is in a position to act as ambassador from one species to another.

-As a 26-year-old in 1960, she had traveled from England to Tanzania and bravely entered the little-known world of wild chimpanzees.
-She was equipped with nothing more than a notebook, pencil and pair of binoculars.
+As a 26 year old in 1960, Jane had travelled from England to Tanzania and bravely entered the little known world of wild chimpanzees.
+She was equipped with nothing more than a notebook and pair of binoculars.
 But with her rare degree of patience, and fortified by characteristic optimism, she won the trust of these initially shy creatures.
-She managed to open a window onto their sometimes strange and often familiar-seeming lives.
+She managed to open a window into their sometimes strange and often familiar seeming lives.
 The public was fascinated and remains so to this day.

-Today Jane’s work revolves around mobilizing action on behalf of chimpanzees, who are endangered, and all wildlife species.
+Today Jane’s work revolves around mobilising action on behalf of chimpanzees, who are endangered, and all wildlife species.
 The Jane Goodall Institute works to protect the famous chimpanzees of Gombe National Park in Tanzania, but recognizes this can’t be accomplished without a holistic approach that addresses the real needs of local people.
-Our conservation efforts include sustainable development programs that engage communities as true partners.
+Our conservation efforts include sustainable development programmes that engage communities as true partners.
 These programmes began around Gombe but now spread across the continent.
-Likewise Jane Goodall's Roots & Shoots youth action programme Jane and a group of Tanzanian students started in 1990 now spreads to more than 130 countries.
+Likewise the Jane Goodall's Roots & Shoots programme for young people, Jane and a group of Tanzanian students started in 1991, now spreads to more than 130 countries.

-If you would like to make a request for Dr Jane Goodall to attend a speaking engagement please fill out this form - click here.
+If you would like to make a request for Jane Goodall to attend a speaking engagement please fill out this form (Word doc).